psychology Pre-Flight Anxiety Guide

 devices Works on any device

-This guide is not medical or therapeutic advice.
-If you're in crisis, please reach out to the 988 Suicide & Crisis Lifeline (call or text 988).
+No. This is a practical preparation tool built from community wisdom and evidence-based techniques.
+It's not a substitute for professional therapy or medical treatment.
+If you're in crisis, please reach out to the 988 Suicide & Crisis Lifeline (call or text 988) or your local emergency services.

 Your rational brain has done its job.